Brian Herzlinger: Recent years

-Herzlinger has multiple film and television projects in the works.
-He currently lives in Malibu, California and works as a film director and writer.
+Herzlinger currently lives in Malibu, California and works as a film director and writer.

 In 2010, Summit Entertainment hired Black and Herzlinger to re-write their $50 million action comedy Mental.

 In 2011, Herzlinger directed the feature Brother White (starring Bruce Davison and Ray Wise) as well as the television pilot for B&B Media's Today’s Tiaras.

 In 2012, Herzlinger served as host for Laugh Factor, a CW pilot for the Wayans Brothers, described as The Voice for stand-up comedy.
 Also in 2012, Herzlinger the comedy musical How Sweet It Is (starring Paul Sorvino and Joe Piscopo), which was co-written by Jay Black & Herzlinger, and released in select theatres nationwide on May 10, 2013.
 That same year, he directed the family holiday film Christmas Angel (starring Kevin Sorbo and Della Reese), which became the highest-rated TV movie of 2012 for the GMC network with over 3 million viewers.

 In 2013, he directed the feature film Finding Normal.
 He produced, directed, and co-wrote the TV pilot Paulie (starring Paul Sorvino and Janeane Garofalo).

 In 2014, Herzlinger and Black wrote the cancer drama Meet My Valentine.
 He directed the film for Marvista Entertainment which was released on Valentine's Day 2015, and is currently on Netflix.
 In 2015, the duo wrote the action film, The Bus Driver, which Herzlinger also directed.
 That year, he also directed the feature drama The Perfect Daughter starring Parker Stevenson and Meredith Salenger.
 He co-wrote and directed the Christmas film Love Always, Santa and directed the series pilot Confessions of a Hollywood Bartender.

 In 2016, Herzlinger directed the feature romantic comedy Love's Last Resort, which turned out to be the late Alan Thicke's last film; Hush Little Baby, a thriller starring Erin Cahill; and the Pureflix original series pilot Hitting The Breaks.

 In 2017, Herzlinger directed the romantic drama Runaway Romance starring Tatum O'Neal.

 In 2019, he directed his second documentary, My Truth: The Rape of 2 Coreys.
 The film explores actor Corey Feldman's allegations sexual abuse as a child by prominent Hollywood figures.